WISE 2016 Conference Proposal Form: Click here.

 - How do we best prepare students for re-entry to their home country and culture?

-- What are best practices for helping returning students to apply their intercultural learning abroad to their lives back on campus or at home?
+- What are best practices for helping returning students to apply their intercultural learning abroad to their lives back home?

-- What do we mean when we talk about “intercultural development” in the context of study abroad (including work with international students)?
+- What do we mean when we talk about “intercultural development” in the context of study abroad?

 - How do culture shock and difficulties of cultural adjustment affect students in the development of intercultural skills?
 What strategies and activities work well for helping students to develop effective coping skills?